GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/README.md

 The second operation of this module may be irrelevant for the general use as it provides an easy way to tune the data for representing the movement in an Unity framework.
 This may be useful to check whether any sensor has corrupted data.

-Given one dataframe/csv called `S01-Walk-Positionjoints-1.csv` (only from position sensors) this is a graphical example for this second transformation:
+Given one dataframe/.csv called `S01-Walk-Positionjoints-1.csv` (only from position sensors) this is a graphical example for this second transformation:

 ![Usage_schema](doc/images/Interleaved_dataframe.png)

 ### Image builder & image enricher

-This both modules recover the original format and slice the dataframes in windows of **N time-steps** to fit the neural network, for the reference we will call them ***images***.
+This both modules recover the previuos non-unity format and slice the dataframes in windows of **N time-steps** to fit the neural network, for the reference we will call them ***images***.
 That means, each .csv/dataframe will create a vast number of images.

 Given one original dataframe compound from position sensors, the subject with name ***S01*** and activity ***walk***; this is a graphical example for the image building process with size **5** time-steps: